temporalio/temporal/docs/architecture/effect-package.md

 succeeds and `Cancel()` if it failed (usually in `deffer` block).
 Order of execution is the same as register order for `Apply()`, and reversed for `Cancel()`.

+> #### NOTE
-It is important to point out that `effect` package doesn't provide any transaction guarantees, and if `effect.Buffer` is lost, entire batch can be partially completed (which is acceptable for a Workflow Update case).
+> It is important to point out that `effect` package doesn't provide any transaction guarantees.
+> For example `effect.Buffer` can be partially applied (or not applied at all) after persistence
+> operation completed successfully (which is acceptable for a Workflow Update case).

 ## Usage
 This package was created for Workflow Update feature, and currently used only there.
 It is not coupled